EarlPitts/bsc-thesis/thesis.md

 Fortunately, the project's master branch[^fn5] already contains the necessary changes for cgroup v2 support.
 Compiling it and using the resulting `dockerd-dev` binary solves the problem.

-To compile the newest version, clone the respository at https://github.com/moby/moby, then use the Makefile that came with it to compile and install it.
+To compile the newest version, clone the respository at https://github.com/moby/moby, then use the Makefile that came with it to compile and install it:

 `# make binary`